fpapado/blurhash-rust-wasm/README.md

-# rust-blurhash
+# blurhash-rust-wasm

 A Rust implementation of the [blurhash algorithm](https://blurha.sh/).
-It is also compiled to WebAssembly (WASM), and available on npm.
+It is compiled to WebAssembly (WASM), and available on npm.

-This crate is a work in progress!

 ## Usage in JS